nuta/operating-system-in-1000-lines/website/en/02-assembly.md

 In this book, I chose RISC-V as the target CPU because:

 - [The specification](https://riscv.org/technical/specifications/) is simple and suitable for beginners.
-- It's a trending ISA (Instruction Set Architecture) in recent years, along with x86 and Arm.
+- It's a trending ISA (Instruction Set Architecture) in recent years, along with x86 and ARM.
 - The design decisions are well-documented throughout the spec and they are fun to read.

 We will write an OS for **32-bit** RISC-V. Of course you can write for 64-bit RISC-V with only a few changes.
 However, the wider bit width makes it slightly more complex, and the longer addresses can be tedious to read.

 ## QEMU virt machine

 Computers are composed of various devices: CPU, memory, network cards, hard disks, and so on.
-For example, although iPhone and Raspberry Pi use Arm CPUs, it's natural to consider them as different computers.
+For example, although iPhones and Raspberry Pis use ARM CPUs, it's natural to consider them as different computers.

 In this book, we support the QEMU `virt` machine ([documentation](https://www.qemu.org/docs/master/system/riscv/virt.html)) because: